aimeeschwab-mccoy/aimeeschwab-mccoy/README.md

 - Developing learnr tutorials for biostatistics and mathematical statistics 📊
 - Consulting projects (a little of this, a little of that) 🐝🏥🥇

-Some classes I teach at Creighton (and have GitHub repos for!)...
+Some classes I taught at Creighton (and more importantly have GitHub repos for)...

 - MTH 361: Probability and Statistics in the Health Science 💉
 - MTH 362: Statistical Modeling 📚